 - Turn the heat to medium-high, stirring occasionally to balance the yolk (so it doesn’t set in the middle of the egg).

 - Bring the pot to a boil, cover and shut off the heat.
 Let sit, undisturbed for 12 minutes.

 - Place the cooked eggs in an ice bath and let cool for about 5 minutes.

 - Under cool running water, gently peel the eggshell away from the egg.
 Set aside and repeat with remaining eggs.

 - Cut each egg in half lengthwise and gently remove and place each yolk in a medium-sized bowl.

-Place chicken into your stand mixer fitted with the paddle attachment and turn it on high for 2-3 minutes.
-(This helps break down the chicken into smaller, more manageable, pieces.)
+- Place chicken into the bowl of a stand mixer with the paddle attachment.
+Turn in on high for 2-3 minutes.
+(This helps break down the chicken into smaller, more manageable pieces.)

-Scoop (or spoon or pipe) the yolk mixture into each egg white well.
+- Pipe the yolk mixture into each egg white well.
+(We used a star tip size 827.)

 - Right before serving, drizzle with hot sauce and ranch dressing.
 Green chives optional, but recommended.